-- PM-DNP Bound occurs at the beginning of the program for orientation to FNU and lasts three days. - •
+- PM-DNP Bound occurs at the beginning of the program for orientation to FNU and lasts three days. - PM-DNP Intensive occurs at the end of the program where students present their capstone project and lasts two days.

 MSN and Post-Graduate Certificate students (all students enrolled prior to January 1, 2014).